basecamp/resque-pause/README.md

 An anology would be with light switches and circuit breakers.
 Positioning light switches is like pausing individual queues.
 Whatever their position before you flip the breaker (impose a global pause).
 They'll maintain that position after the global pause.

-### Default behaviour

-* When the job instance try to execute and the queue is paused, the job is paused for a slice of time.
-* If the queue still paused after this time the job will abort and will be enqueued again with the same arguments.

 Resque-Web integration
 ----------------------